Smallfoot: Plot

 The yetis are confused by Percy's appearance but welcome him, much to Stonekeeper's dismay.
 Stonekeeper then reveals to Migo that long ago, the yetis used to live below the clouds but were forced into hiding by the vicious humans who mercilessly attacked them.
 To keep themselves safe, the yetis created the stones and fled to the mountain, where humans cannot survive.
-Meanwhile, Meechee is able to develop rudimentary communication with Percy by referring to crude chalk drawings Percy scribbles on her cave wall.
+Meanwhile, Meechee is able to develop rudimentary communication with Percy by referring to crude chalk drawings Percy scribbles on her cave wall, but Percy begins showing signs of altitude sickness.
 Desperate to protect the village and Meechee, Migo reluctantly agrees to continue Stonekeeper's lie, telling the yetis that Percy is just a hairless wild yak.
 Stonekeeper locks Percy in an ice box, so he cannot alert other humans of the yetis' whereabouts.
-Migo later discovers that Meechee took Percy to return him home and jumps down the mountain, with Gwangi and Kolka in tow.
+Migo later discovers that Meechee took Percy to return him home so he could recover and jumps down the mountain, with Gwangi and Kolka in tow.

 Percy discovers that his video of Migo has generated significant public excitement; Meechee becomes distracted by the wonders of Kathmandu and accidentally causes a public disruption.
 She is attacked by the police, but Gwangi, Kolka, and Migo rescue her.
 As Migo tries to explain to Meechee that humans are monsters, they see a mural depicting a yeti attacking people and realize that humans view them as monsters.
 The yetis try to return to the mountain but are chased by a SWAT helicopter.
-Migo tries to divert the police away from the other yetis when Percy arrives on his snowmobile and tranquilizes Migo to scare him off and protect him.
+The Stonekeeper comes down to help them and disables the helicopter while Migo tries to divert the police away from the other yetis.
+Percy arrives on his snowmobile and tranquilizes Migo to hide him and uses his fake Yeti costume to make the police think the Yetis were just a publicity stunt.
+Although Percy is punished with community service, Brenda is proud of him for choosing integrity and the Yeti’s wellbeing over fame.

 Back at the village, Migo explains the truth to the yetis and apologizes for lying to them.
 He explains that even though humans may still be scared of the yetis, they should try to communicate with them.
 The yetis leave the village to go down the mountain.
 Percy and Brenda notice them and emerge from the crowd to stand up for the yetis.
 The rest of the humans slowly welcome the yetis and accept them into their lives.